stronnag/mwptools/docs/manual/docs/mwp-Gtk4-migration-guide.md

   On some older / less well supported GPUs it may be necessary to use the `cairo` renderer;  `cairo` is also necessary on the author's touch screen tablet for correct touch screen WP dragging.
 Note that there may well be trade offs: on one of the author's machines, WP dragging seems slightly snappier using the `cairo` `GSK_RENDERER`, however the CPU usage for BBL replay is much greater using `cairo` compared to `vulkan`.
 * `GDK_BACKEND` : In the event that your hardware / software stack is almost hopelessly broken such that mwp is aborted with a Gdk message like  "Error 71 (Protocol error) dispatching to Wayland display", then setting this variable to `x11` may allow `mwp` to continue.

-From mwp 24.10.28, mwp will set `GSK_RENDERER=cairo` for its own use if the OS or user has not previously set `GSK_RENDERER`.

-The environment variable(s) may be set in `~/.config/mwp/cmdopts` for mwp exclusive use if required.
+Environment variable(s) may be set in `~/.config/mwp/cmdopts` for mwp exclusive use if required.
 ```
 GSK_RENDERER=cairo
 ```